jedlitools/find-for-me/README.md

-If you discover bugs in this code, or think there are ways in which it could be improved, feel free to join this repository or contact the authors.
-For contact information, please see the file called LICENCE.
+If you discover bugs in this code, or think there are ways in which it could be improved, feel free to join this repository or contact the authors:

+Jose Haro Peralta:
+joseharoperalta@gmail.com
+jose.haro.peralta@uni-hamburg.de

+Peter Verinderen:
+peterverkinderen@gmail.com
+peter.verkinderen@uni-hamburg.de